raylib-extras/game-premake/README.md

 Download the game premake repository from https://github.com/raylib-extras/game-premake/tree/no_edit Download the zip file, or clone the repository.
 It doens't matter what one you use.
 Rename the folder whatever you want.
-This will be where your entire game proejct will be located.
+This will be the name of your game.

 #(OPTIONAL) Get Raylib
 If you wish to use a specific version of raylib, follow the instructions below.
 If you want the current developmetn version, skip this section and premake will download raylib for you.